-7 A list of Equity Council members can be accessed at https://dpi.wi.gov/statesupt/equity-council.
+&lt;sup>7 A list of Equity Council members can be accessed at https://dpi.wi.gov/statesupt/equity-council.

-8 Consistent with ESEA section 1111(i), information collected or disseminated under ESEA section 1111 shall be collected and disseminated in a manner that protects the privacy of individuals consistent with section 444 of the General Education Provisions Act (20 U.S.C.
+&lt;sup>8 Consistent with ESEA section1111(i), information collected or disseminated under ESEA section 1111 shall be collected and disseminated in a manner that protects the privacy of individuals consistent with section 444 of the General Education Provisions Act (20 U.S.C.
 1232g, commonly known as the "Family Educational Rights and Privacy Act of 1974").
 When selecting a minimum n-size for reporting, States should consult the Institute for Education Sciences report "Best Practices for Determining Subgroup Size in Accountability Systems While Protecting Personally Identifiable Student Information" to identify appropriate statistical disclosure limitation strategies for protecting student privacy.

-For accountability purposes, Wisconsin will not identify n-sizes below 20.
-Wisconsin will continue to report any n-size below 20 students as indicated by <20 in public reporting and display an asterisk in place of data.
+data.
 This redaction protects the privacy of students who are members of small subgroup populations and prevents any release of personally identifiable information.

 This described procedure ensures that the privacy of individuals for accountability purposes is protected consistent with the requirements in ESEA section 1111(i).
-The privacy of Wisconsin students is primary and is protected by Federal law, state statutes, and WDPI policy.9 e.
+The privacy of Wisconsin students is primary and is protected by Federal law, state statutes, and WDPI policy.

+e.
 If the State's minimum number of students for purposes of reporting is lower than the minimum number of students for accountability purposes, provide the State's minimum number of students for purposes of reporting.